eweizman/vizdom-js/README.md

 Filtering happens in *applyFilters(key, chartId, data, filterKeys)*.
 Datapoints are excluded by returning 0 to a function passed to d3.sum.
 Filtering happens per key (i.e. appropriate values are and/or-ed across only their own keys).

 ## Extension Tips
+Much of

 ## Future Goals
+* Connection to existing Vizdom backend
+* Immediate visualization as the data loads
+* Data analysis and display
+	* Classifiers
 * New chart types
 	* Maps